2022-23 Cornell Transfer Acceptance Rate, Requirements, and Application Deadline

 Cornell Transfer Deadline

 The university offers both a fall and spring transfer admission cycle.
 The Cornell transfer deadline for fall applicants is March 15.
 The deadline for spring applicants is October 15.
+However, in the most recent cycle, spring transfer students were not being accepted so stay mindful of that possibility.

 Cornell Transfer Requirements